citp/privacy-policy-historical/a/ad/adx/adxtracking.com.md

 We do not collect hardware-based identifiers such as UDID or MAC Address.

-We do not collect sensitive information (such as religion, political opinion, health…).
+We do not collect sensitive information (such as religion, political opinion, health or sexual orientation) to create segments or target ads to users.
+For the sole purpose of serving ads on a publisher’s website that could possibly reveal sensitive information (eg. a medical website), we may collect the URL of that website.

 We do not create segments to specifically target children under 16 years old.